 These trefoil maker’s marks are very similar (though inverted) to the third of those illustrated by Ganassi, and now thought to represent Hans Rauch von Schrattenbach.
 In St Joseph and a Shepherd (1519), a painting by Paolo Zacchia (op.
 1519 – ca 1561) in the Pinacoteca di Brera, Milan, a recorder held by the shepherd also bears a clearly depicted single trefoil.
 A tenor recorder in the Moeck collection (Celle) bears a mark with a single trefoil, as do bassets in Paris and Vienna.
 I note that Silvestro Ganassi belonged to a large family of musicians and instrument makers, probably originally from Bologna.

 Lyndon-Jones (1998) has presented evidence that the alto recorder from Catajo, now in the Vienna collection (SAM 135), widely used as the model for so-called ‘Ganassi’ recorders, was actually part of a consort.
 In the Vienna collection is a case (SAM 171) bearing the same variation of the maker’s mark as SAM 135, and the recorder fits into it perfectly.
 The case was made to hold four recorders: an alto, two tenors, and a basset.
 The same variation of the mark is found on three tenor recorders in the Vienna collection (SAM 146, 149 and 150), so they must have originally been part of at least two sets.
 Thus, this instrument seems never to have been the evolutionary “missing link” between renaissance and baroque recorders as had been previously thought (Brown 2005, 2006).
 Indeed, Marvin (2007) has suggested that the large finger holes and reamed-out foot of SAM 135 were perhaps the results of a major effort to raise its pitch to match that of its higher-pitched brethren.
 It now seems clear that the so-called “Ganassi” recorder as we know it was actually ‘invented in the 1970s following ground-breaking research by several makers.
-In the event, the design adopted by Fred Morgan became the most prominent both through recordings and concerts by celebrated players, and his distribution of the drawing he made in Vienna.
+In the event, the design adopted by the late Fred Morgan (Australia) became the most prominent both through recordings and concerts by celebrated players, and his distribution of the drawing he made in Vienna.

 References cited on this page